 Click the orange button to the right to learn more about what you can start doing today.

 MMers usually don’t die from their cancer.
-They die from health problems caused by their cancer such as bone damage and/or from the toxicity caused by chemotherapy and radiation.
+They die from health problems caused by their cancer such as bone damage, anemia, kidney damage and/or from the toxicity caused by chemotherapy and radiation.

 The solution?
 Take an integrative approach to managing your multiple myeloma.
 Enhance the efficacy of chemotherapy and while you reduce the toxicity.

 Based on the study linked below, cannabidiol/cannabis can work both on its own and with Velcade (Bortezomib) to induce cell death in Multiple Myeloma cells.